TinkaPlugin/Tinka/README.md

 * <div>Backups can now be restored and made active again.
 If another version of the plugin is already active, the option is given to back it up,before restoring the backup.

-''Warning: For this mechanism to work, there has to be an 'original-title' field present in the backup tiddler.
+**Warning**: For this mechanism to work, there has to be an 'original-title' field present in the backup tiddler.
 This is automatically added by Tinka, however earlier versions of Tinka did not add this field.
-If you want to restore a backup from an earlier version of Tinka, you will have to add the 'original-title' field manually and populate it with the former title of the plugin tiddler, in order for the restore function to work.''
+If you want to restore a backup from an earlier version of Tinka, you will have to add the 'original-title' field manually and populate it with the former title of the plugin tiddler, in order for the restore function to work.
 </div>

-!!!
-2015-04-30 Release of version 0.0.2
+### 2015-04-30 Release of version 0.0.2

-''Changelog''
+**Changelog**

 * The list of plugin tiddlers is now hidden by default, since some lists can get very long.
 * Added a different search option (default/filter)